addap/master-thesis/documents/draft/main.md

 `is_waker` is not persistent because the callback must be invoked only once and it might be accessed from a different thread.

 The `suspend` function will advance the _suspend pointer_ to allocate a new cell in the **EMPTY** logical state.
-If there is a concurrent call to `resume_all` which changed the cell to the **RESUMED** logical state before this function can `CAS` the callback into the cell, the callback is invoked immediately and `NONEV` is returned.
+If there is a concurrent call to `signal_all` which changed the cell to the **RESUMED** logical state before this function can `CAS` the callback into the cell, the callback is invoked immediately and `NONEV` is returned.
 In this case, the state of the cell will be set to **TAKEN**.
 Otherwise the callback is saved in the cell, which is advanced to the **CALLBACK(waiting)** logical state and a `is_suspend_result` resource is returned as the cancellation permit.